In a health emergency

 Separate your thoughts

-CBT helps you to deal more positively and objectively with the problems that are overwhelming you by breaking them down into smaller, more digestible chunks.
+CBT helps you to deal more positively and objectively with the issues that are overwhelming you by breaking them down into smaller, more digestible chunks.

 Ecosystem